instana/terraform-provider-instana/PLUGIN-FRAMEWORK-MIGRATION.md

 - Comment out remote backend to work with local state during migration
 - This ensures we don't accidentally modify the original remote state file
 - Keep the original folder completely untouched as a backup
+- You may need to run the command 'terraform init -migrate-state` to migrate the state to local state

 #### Step 3: Generate Import Commands